frantic0/sema-engine/README.md

 ```
 Note the that the script tag for the main module `sema-engine.mjs` has `type = module`.

-When initialising *sema-engine*, you need to pass the `audioWorkletURL` URL which points to where package dependencies – e.g. maxi-processor.js and maximilian.wasmmodule.js (check the `dist/` folder) – should be served from.
+When initialising *sema-engine*, you need to pass the `origin` URL which points to where package dependencies – e.g. maxi-processor.js and maximilian.wasmmodule.js (check the `dist/` folder) – should be served from.

 ```
   let engine,